612aidan/Crunchyroll-Better-Web-Improvements/README.md

 ## Credit

-Credit for the original extension concept and base work goes to [Conscious_Bell_8765](https://www.reddit.com/user/Conscious_Bell_8765/).
+Credit for the original extension and base work goes to [Conscious_Bell_8765](https://www.reddit.com/user/Conscious_Bell_8765/).
 This repository is an updated and extended version of the original [Chrome Web Store release](https://chromewebstore.google.com/detail/crunchyroll-better-web/fehhjmlpnknlielfademfbbpkicjlfdh?hl=en-US&utm_source=ext_sidebar), focused on keeping it working with newer Crunchyroll behavior and adding features I personally wanted.